-According to your choices in the questionnaire, your behaviors are based on a worldview in which humans are the most evolved and intelligent species, proven through many achievements and improvements in our quality of life.
+Aligned with this understanding, your behaviors are based on a worldview in which humans are the most evolved and intelligent species, proven through many achievements and improvements in our quality of life.

-Yet we are increasingly aware that some betterments have come at a cost for the environment or society, and we are collectively paying the price, for example, soil erosion or waterway contamination from chemical crop fertilizers meant to enhance soil productivity.
+This said, have you noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price?
+For example, soil erosion or waterways contamination from chemical crop fertilizers meant to enhance soil productivity.